nbrockington/vnn/README.md

 a neural network with random weights

--- vnn: Script to upload a cluster or spherical dataset and view it;
-   set random weights to the neural network and visualise the intial network state; train the neural network on the data; view neural network performance on training and test datasets and visualise final categorisation of dataset space.

--- Currently, only 2D data can be visualised (although nD data can be learned for any n>1).

--- Currently, only a neural network with 3 layers can be specified and visualised.

 # Functionality to add

 -- Make neural network structure (no. of hidden layers, number of